LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- **Ammobox** generation revamped: Ensures better consistency with fixed amounts.
 	- **CAS support** tuned down to avoid being called on infantry units.
 	- **UGL snipers** tuned down - more dispersion and AI using it in 150-300m range
+	- **Dynamic Mission Distance** - new parameter which scales possible mission distance from HQ by the War Level.

 ## Check also original [ASU Features](https://github.com/SilenceIsFatto/A3-Antistasi-Ultimate/wiki/Features)